YSHgroup/turborepo-best/apps/angular-app/README.md

 ```
 /housing
 /housing/details/:id
+/kanbanboard
+/chatting
 ```

+## Relevant
-And to run the json data, run the following command in root level of this app:  `` json-server --watch src/db.json ``
+- And to run the json data, run the following command in root level of this app:  `` json-server --watch src/db.json ``
+- The Kanbanboard and chatting pages work on active servers. (you can find `backend app`)